 In the first phase, each alternative future scenario was examined against three critical habitats (mangroves, coral reefs, and beaches) to examine impacts to each habitat.
 The experts then examined the effects on three species of greatest conservation need from the State Wildlife Action Plan (spiny lobster, Goliath grouper, and loggerhead turtles) based on the anticipated changes to the habitats.
-In the final step, managers reengaged to determine what adaptation strategies are Alternative futures for the Florida Keys were considered for the 3 locations indicated above.

-possible, what "trigger points" will activate a management response, and how to develop monitoring plans to know when a trigger point has been reached.
+In the final step, managers reengaged to determine what adaptation strategies are possible, what "trigger points" will activate a management response, and how to develop monitoring plans to know when a trigger point has been reached.